-In only a few generations we’ve seen how the overall population went from complete indifference and denial of the harmful effects of tobacco, to now a general consensus that it is an unhealthy practice.
+In only a few generations we’ve seen how the overall population went from complete indifference and denial of the harmful effects of tobacco to now having a general consensus that it is an unhealthy practice.
 Can we do the same to raise awareness of white privilege and implicit bias?

 If we viewed advertisements featuring people speaking through the race-based trauma induced stomas of their souls, would the nation listen and change its attitude?